adeolascarf/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 2. Inlining the values in your Wrangler command.
 For example, `WRANGLER_LOG="debug" wrangler publish` will set the value of `WRANGLER_LOG` to "debug" for this execution of the command.
 3. Setting the values in your shell environment.
 For example, if you're using Z shell, adding `export CF_API_TOKEN=...` to your `~/.zshrc`  file will set this token as part of your shell configuration.

-**Currently, Wrangler supports the following System Environment Variables:**
+**Currently, Wrangler supports the following environment variables:**

 - `"CLOUDFLARE_ACCOUNT_ID"`: The account ID for the Workers related account, can be found in the Cloudflare dashboard, can usually be inferred by Wrangler.
 - `"CLOUDFLARE_API_TOKEN"`: The API token for your Cloudflare account, can be used for authentication for situations like CI/CD, and other automation.